davidrg/ckwin/README.md

   via custom DLLs which are loaded with the `set network type dll` command.
 * Mouse wheel support and terminal mouse reporting have been implemented
 * Support for 64bit Windows (x86-64, Itanium, ARM64)
-* A selection of other bugs fixed
+* A selection of other bugs fixed and other minor features added

 A full [Change Log](doc/changes.md) is available and updated for major releases.